-4. Select Add Alembic, Add Casting Sheet, or Add ScenegraphXml and select the asset from the file browser or asset management browser.
+4. Select Add Alembic or Add Casting Sheet and select the asset from the file browser or asset management browser.

 The new asset is added to the Importomatic's hierarchy.

 Note: See Importing Assets Using Casting Sheets for more information.